Multi-cell mMIMO IRS Systems With Impairments and Aging: Phase Optimization and Receiver Design: Simulation Results

 \section{Simulation Results}

 We now numerically evaluate the SE of the proposed DAA-MMSE receiver.
 For this study, we consider a four-cell mMIMO network in a square area of $0.5$ km $\times$ $0.5$ km, wrapped around its edges.
 Each BS is located at the cell-center, while the IRS is placed at a distance of $0.125$~km from BS.
 The UEs are randomly distributed within a $90^{\circ}$ sector.
-Due to severe path loss and shadowing, the BS-UE direct channel is attenuated by $70$~dB. {The large-scale fading coefficients, correlation matrices and Rician factors for the UE-BS and UE-IRS channels are modelled as in~\cite{demir2022channel}}.
-We assume a UPA at the BS and IRS with $N = 64$ BS antennas and $M = 100$ IRS elements respectively, UE transmit power $p_{lk} = 20$~dBm and $K = 5$ UEs per cell moving with a velocity of $v= v_{lk} = 72$ km/h~$\forall~l, k$.
-For non-ideal hardware, the RF impairments are set as $\kappa_b = 0.1$, $\kappa_u = 0.05$, and ADC/DAC bit resolution $b = 4$~bits.
-For ideal hardware RF impairments, $\kappa_b$ = $\kappa_u =0$, and ADC/DAC bit resolution $b=\infty$.
+Due to severe path loss, the BS-UE direct channel is attenuated by $70$~dB~\cite{demir2022channel}. {The large-scale fading coefficients, correlation matrices and Rician factors for the UE-BS and UE-IRS channels are modelled as in~\cite{demir2022channel}}.
+We assume a UPA at the BS and IRS with $N = 64$ BS antennas and $M = 100$ IRS elements respectively, UE transmit power $p_{lk} = 20$~dBm and $K = 5$ UEs per cell moving with a velocity of $v = 72$ km/h.
+The RF impairments are set as $\kappa_b = 0.1$, $\kappa_u = 0.05$, and $b=4$ bit ADC/DAC resolution. \\